 - Include testimonials from other donors or from specific community members you help.

-While being honest is a priority, try to focus on the value you bring to the community and stay away from “the bad.”
-Users are less likely to donate to sad stories.
+While you should always prioritize transparency, try to focus on the value you bring to the community and avoid being overly pessimistic.
+Too much negativity can make users less likely to donate.

 Donor Journey Step 3: Decision

-Now that the prospect is familiar with your organization and the work you do, they’ll show their intent in some way.
+Now that your prospect is familiar with your organization’s work, they’ll show their intent in some way.
 This can be opting into email newsletters or following your social media accounts.
-They might even finalize their decision and make their first gift.
+They might even decide to make their first gift.

 To encourage prospects to take the leap and donate, consider the following: